 It is incredibly fitting that 255 Main will have the very first fiber-enabled residential units on Cape Cod.

 The redevelopment of 255 Main is as much about the future of Cape Cod as it is about preserving an important Hyannis landmark.

 – Rob Brennan, CapeBuilt President

-OpenCape's goal is to pick a handful of projects like 255 Main to use as examples for Towns who are considering building their own fiber networks to support its businesses and residents and connecting them to OpenCape's 100% Fiber Optic Network.
+OpenCape's goal is to select projects like 255 Main to use as an example for towns that are considering building their own fiber networks to support businesses and residents and connecting them to OpenCape's 100% Fiber Optic Network.

-CapeBuilt Development is the type of forward-thinking partner that OpenCape regularly seeks to collaborate with – from the redevelopment of 255 Main to the construction of Sea Captains Row as part of the revitalization for downtown Hyannis that now extends to East Main Street.
-A collaboration like this is only the beginning for OpenCape in terms of its efforts to support Fiber-to-the Home initiatives across the Cape, the Islands and Southeastern MA.
+CapeBuilt Development is the type of forward-thinking partner that OpenCape regularly seeks to collaborate with – from the redevelopment of 255 Main to the construction of Sea Captains Row as part of the revitalization of downtown Hyannis that now extends to East Main Street.
+This collaboration is just the beginning for OpenCape in terms of our efforts to support Fiber-to-the Home initiatives across the Cape, the Islands and Southeastern Massachusetts.

-When the stay-at-home advisory was implemented in Massachusetts due to COVID-19, it revealed that access to the internet emerged as a critical necessity.
-Looking into the future, the only way for people to effectively work remotely is to ensure that they have access to robust, reliable and affordable internet connectivity in their homes that 100% fiber optic can provide.
+When the stay-at-home advisory was implemented in Massachusetts due to COVID-19, access to the internet emerged as a critical necessity.
+Looking toward the future, the only way for people to effectively work remotely is to ensure that they have access to robust, reliable and affordable internet connectivity in their homes that 100% fiber optic can provide.